- About Us

 Of course every one of those 4,000 institutions successfully educates hundreds to thousands of people every year.
 And, truth be told, the effort that you put into your studies matters more than the institution that you choose to attend.
 But all campuses are not equal, some research is necessary on your part.

 A number of websites will give you criteria to evaluate a college, based on such factors as your anticipated major (or future occupation), resources at your disposal (including financial aid), and location (proximity to your home and the local climate may be important considerations).
+Such lists are proliferating, almost to a bewildering degree.
+Recently the Chronicle of Higher Education published what looks like a very helpful website for comparing campuses. it's called College Reality Check.

 Some websites rank colleges and universities according to certain criteria, including academic reputation.
 Other websites offer a variety of criteria.
 Your school guidance counselor is a good resource to help process all of this information.
 If you’re thinking about visiting some college campuses to check them out, we have a separate article on campus visits.
 And one of our InterVarsity staff members recently wrote a helpful blog post on "Does God Care What College You Attend?"